1coderookie/KobraGoNeoInsights/docs/calibration.md

 If the nozzle is too far up above the plate, you'll experience that the print doesn't stay onto the bed or (if it's way too far up) that it'll just produce 'spaghetti' while printing up in the air.
 If it's too close to the plate and therefore the filament will be squished into the plate too much, then it'll either be difficult to remove the object or (if the nozzle is way too close) it'll provoke clogging as the filament won't be able to come out of the nozzle.
 Worst case would be that the nozzle scrapes across the plate and that you damage the hardware itself.

-To determine the perfect first layer, I'd recommend to have a look at [this handy guide](https://i.imgur.com/hIcGr8U.png) from [Billie Ruben](https://www.billieruben.info/) first to get an impression how you can judge if the first layer (and therefore the z-offset) is good or not and how it should look like.
+*To determine the perfect first layer, I'd recommend to have a look at [this handy guide](https://i.imgur.com/hIcGr8U.png) from [Billie Ruben](https://www.billieruben.info/) first to get an impression how you can judge if the first layer (and therefore the z-offset) is good or not and how it should look like.*

 !!! warning "Proceed An ABL Sequence Before, Not After Setting The Z-Offset"

-    Before adjusting the z-offset, I recommend to execute an ABL sequence first - with an already [leveled ABL sensor](hardware/printhead.md) in relation to the nozzle height as well as an already [trammed x-axis gantry](hardware/axes.md#x-axis-gantry) (and 'trammed' bed as well).
+    Before adjusting the z-offset, I recommend to execute an ABL sequence first - with an already [leveled ABL sensor](hardware/printhead.md#abl-sensor) as well as an already [trammed x-axis gantry](hardware/axes.md#tramming-the-x-axis-gantry) and [trammed bed](hardware/bed.md#tramming-the-bed).
     If you execute an ABL *after* you dialed in your z-offset, then you'll have to set the z-offset *again* as it seems that the ABL procedure somehow 'resets' the setting.

 When it comes down to describe the actual process of how to determine and set the z-offset correctly, I have to mention that right now the following step-by-step instruction here about how to proceed is written from my memory how I did it when using the stock firmware.
 I'm using Klipper now and probably don't remember 100% how I proceeded when using the stock firmware, so please keep that in mind.